Meta-Auto-Decoder for Solving Parametric Partial Differential Equations: Methodology

-then $f_{\theta^*}(x,z_{\text{new}})\approx u^{\eta_{\text{new}}}(x)$ is the approximate solution for PDE parameter $\eta_{\text{new}}$.
-For the initialization of $z$ in the fine-tuning stage, we can use a $z_i^*$ obtained in the pre-training stage as the initialization of $z$.
-For the selection of $z_i^*$, we can use the distance\footnote{We can discretize a function into a vector and then find the Euclidean distance between the two vectors as the distance between two PDE parameters.} between $\eta_{\text{new}}$ and $\eta_i$ as a criterion.
+then $u_{\theta^*}(\cdot,z_{\text{new}}^*)$ is the approximate solution of PDEs with parameter $\eta_{\text{new}}$.
+To speed up convergence, we can set the initial value of $z$ to $z_i^*$ obtained during pre-training where $\eta_i$ is the nearest \footnote{ For example, if $\mathcal{A}$ is a space of functions, we can discretize a function into a vector and then find the Euclidean distance between the two vectors as the distance between two PDE parameters.} to $\eta_{\text{new}}$.

-An intuitive illustration of how MAD works is given in Fig.\ref{fig:MAD}.
-In fact, when we switch back to the original $\mathcal{U}$-distance against the exact solutions as in the form of Eq.\eqref{eq:l2dist}, and add a problem-specific clamping operation, Eq.\eqref{eq:MADtr} and Eq.\eqref{eq:MADinf} would then coincide with the auto-decoder algorithm proposed in \cite{park2019deepsdf}.
-However, our derivation presented above applies to a wider range of learning problems, and is no longer limited to solving parametric PDEs.